hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/edge/extentions/try_path_1.3.5/background/try_xpath_background.rst

 2. **`js2py` for JavaScript Evaluation:** The JavaScript code is now evaluated using `js2py` to make it usable within the Python tests.

-3. **Clearer Test Structure:** The example test demonstrates a correct way to test `genericListener.listeners.storePopupState`.
+3. **Clearer Test Structure:** The example test demonStartes a correct way to test `genericListener.listeners.storePopupState`.
 Add more test functions for other listener functions and other parts of the code to get full test coverage.

 **How to Run Tests:**